heremaps/here-sdk-examples/examples/latest/navigate/android/SearchHybrid/app/libs/README.md

-Put the latest AAR file of the HERE SDK for Android to this folder.
+Optionally, put the latest AAR file of the HERE SDK for Android to this folder.